 - Our alumni represent more than 350 different news outlets around the world

-- Institute-inspired stories produced by participating journalists have reached millions of readers, listeners and viewers.
+- Institute-inspired stories produced by participating journalists have reached hundreds of millions of readers, listeners and viewers.

 - Introduced thousands of expert speakers - from scientists to policymakers to farmers, fishermen, and miners - to the journalists tasked with telling their stories